Johannes Vermeer: Wars and death

 In 1672, a severe economic downturn known as the Rampjaar struck the Dutch Republic, after French troops led by Louis XIV invaded the country from the south during the Franco-Dutch War.
 At the same time, troops from Münster and Cologne invaded the country from the east, causing more destruction.
 Many people panicked; courts, theaters, shops and schools were closed.
 Vermeer's sale of that year was his last.
 Five years passed before circumstances improved.
 In 1674, Vermeer was listed as a member of the civic guards.
 In the summer of 1675, Vermeer borrowed 1,000 guilders in Amsterdam from Jacob Romboutsz (grandfather of Hendrick Sorgh), an Amsterdam silk trader, using his mother-in-law's property as a surety.

-On 15 December 1675, Vermeer died after a short illness.
-He was 43 years old.
-He was buried in the Protestant Old Church on 15 December 1675.
+Vermeer died on 15 December 1675, after a short illness.
+He was 43 years old, and was buried in the Protestant Old Church on the same day.
 (Note: He was baptized as Joannis, but buried under the name Jan.)
 (Note: When Catharina Bolnes was buried in 1688, she was registered as the "widow of Johan Vermeer".)
 In a petition to her creditors, Catharina Bolnes attributed her husband's death to the stress of financial pressures, and described his death as follows: